Irieo/MyWebPage/content/publication/P_2021_OO_AROGAS/index.md

 ---
-title: European gas infrastructure expansion planning | an adaptive robust optimization approach
+title: Adaptive robust optimization for European strategic gas infrastructure planning

 summary: We use adaptive robust optimization to explore the value of Projects of Common Interest—gas infrastructure projects supported by EU public funds—in maintaining gas system resilience amid cold-winter demand spikes, supply shortages, and budget constraints